AkiraBrand/AkiraBrand.github.io/index.md

 title: home
 ---

-Hi!
-I'm Akira!
-Welcome to my digital garden!
+Hello and welcome!
+My name is Akira, welcome to my digital garden!

-I'm a software developer and developer advocate.
-I currently work in DevRel at [FusionAuth](https://fusionauth.io).
-You can find me giving all sorts of talks on all things auth, integrating with external auth servers, and a smattering of cybersecurity topics for good measure.
+I'm a developer advocate and musician.
+I currently work in DevRel at [Bright Security](https://brightsec.com/), bringing cybersecurity tools like DAST scanners to devs to empower them to secure their software.

-The languages I'm currently working with are mainly JavaScript and all that that entails, but I'm also learning a bit of Java.
-Lastly, and, as always, I'm having fun (and sometimes pain!) building this site with Jekyll and Ruby.
+In my spare time, I love to garden, cook, and grow gourmet mushrooms in my basement :)

-In my spare time, I love to create, write, garden, and make music.
-Another one of my passions is to teach other people what I've learned...and I'm constantly learning!
+One of my *raison d'etre* is to teach other people what I'm learning..and I'm constantly learning!

 Here you'll find not only tech resources but lots of info on my various passions: music, growing mushrooms, fermentation, art, theater, math, accidentally lighting my garage on fire with a soldering iron and how you can avoid that mistake (jk), and renewable energy.

 ### Find me on the web